mdn/content/files/en-us/web/api/performance_api/long_animation_frame_timing/index.md

     - {{domxref("PerformanceScriptTiming.executionStart", "script.executionStart")}}
       - : A {{domxref("DOMHighResTimeStamp")}} indicating the time script compilation finished and execution started, in milliseconds.
     - {{domxref("PerformanceScriptTiming.forcedStyleAndLayoutDuration", "script.forcedStyleAndLayoutDuration")}}
-      - : A {{domxref("DOMHighResTimeStamp")}} indicating the total time spent by the script processing forced layout/style, in milliseconds (see [Avoid layout thrashing](https://web.dev/articles/avoid-large-complex-layouts-and-layout-thrashing#avoid_layout_thrashing) for an idea of what causes this).
+      - : A {{domxref("DOMHighResTimeStamp")}} indicating the total time spent by the script processing forced layout/style, in milliseconds.
+See [Avoid layout thrashing](https://web.dev/articles/avoid-large-complex-layouts-and-layout-thrashing#avoid_layout_thrashing) for an idea of what causes this.
     - {{domxref("PerformanceScriptTiming.invoker", "script.invoker")}} and {{domxref("PerformanceScriptTiming.invokerType", "script.invokerType")}}
       - : String values indicating how the script was called (for example `"IMG#id.onload"` or `"Window.requestAnimationFrame"`) and the script entry point type (for example `"event-listener"` or `"resolve-promise"`).
     - {{domxref("PerformanceScriptTiming.pauseDuration", "script.pauseDuration")}}